 The Shura Council has sterilised all its offices and meeting rooms and implemented social distancing measures.
 It has also limited the number of staff working in the building and imposed remote-working for non-essential staff.

-All employees are encouraged to work from home two to three days a week, depending on their work.
-Some departments have adopted flexible working hours.
+All National Assembly employees are strongly encouraged to work at home up to two or three days a week, depending on nature and urgency of their work to minimize contact among employees in office.
+Some departments have also adopted flexible working hours.